Friedrich Ludwig Lindner

-Friedrich Ludwig Lindner (23 October 1772 - 11 May 1845) was a German writer, journalist and physician.
+Friedrich Ludwig Lindner (23 October 1772 - 11 May 1845) was a German writer, journalist and medical doctor.

 Life

 Family provenance

 Friedrich Ludwig Lindner was born in Mitau, a prosperous midsized town in Courland (modern day Latvia) which at that time was an increasingly semi-detached territory in the Polish–Lithuanian Commonwealth.
 His father, Ehregott Friedrich Lindner (1733-1816) was a physician: his mother, born Henriette Marie Wirth (1744–1807), was the daughter of another physician.

 Early years

 He attended school in Mitau before moving on, in 1790, to start his university-level education, under the sponsorship of Johann Friedrich von Recke, at Mitau's Academia Petrina where he studied theology.
 In Autumn 1791 he moved on to Jena where, having enrolled to pursue his study of theology, in 1792, he switched to Medicine.
 One of his fellow medical students at Jena, who became a friend, was David Veit.
 There were also early literary efforts at this stage which involved the poet Sophie Mereau.
 From Jena he moved on to Würzburg and Göttingen where he found time to start work on a novel entitled "Die Wanderungen und Schicksale des Paters Abilgärd" ("The wanderings and destinies of Father Abilgärd").
 In 1797 he returned to Jena where he concluded his studies with a dissertation for which he received his doctorate in medicine.
 In 1800 he worked, briefly, in Vienna as a physician.
 In 1802 he introduced vaccinations against Chickenpox in Brno.
 At the end of 1803, still from Vienna, he renewed his literary relationship with Sophie Mereau.
 Working with Joseph Schreyvogel, during this period he co-edited a weekly newspaper in Vienna called "Das Sonntagsblatt" ("The Sunday News sheet").
 He remained in Vienna till the end of 1809.